How to Use a Proxy With Axios and Node.js

 A proxy server acts as a middleman.
 It takes your request, forwards it to the target site, and then sends the response back.
 When you use a proxy configuration with Axios, the target server sees the proxy’s IP instead of yours, which helps mask your identity if the setup is correct.

-Working with HTTPS proxies is useful when scraping or needing to mask your location or identity.
+Working with an HTTPS proxy server is useful when scraping or needing to mask your location or identity.

 Does Axios support HTTP and HTTPS proxies?

-Yes, Axios supports both HTTP and HTTPS proxies in Node.js using the built-in proxy option.
+While Axios has a built-in proxy option, using a specialized agent is the most reliable way to handle HTTPS proxies in a Node.js environment.
 However, it doesn’t apply in the browser environment.
-You can provide the host, port, and even auth in the proxy configuration.
-If you’re working with a SOCKS proxy, you’ll need an external library, such as socks-proxy-agent, to assist you.
+You can provide the proxy host, port, and even auth in the proxy configuration.
+If you’re working with a SOCKS proxy setup, you’ll need an external library, such as socks-proxy-agent, to assist you.

 Can I disable the proxy in Axios?